kflagg/kflagg.github.io/_pages/computing.md

 ## Python

-While working in business data science, I had to migrate from R to Python.
+While working in business data science, I migrated from R to Python.
 I have an ongoing side project to create a curriculum for people with statistical training to learn to do data analysis in Python.

 - [Python curriculum](https://kflagg.gitbook.io/pythonds/) **(work in progress)**